bslassey/base-drafts/draft-ietf-quic-http.md

 on each stream only.
 As a result, if a frame type makes assumptions that frames from different streams will still be received in the order sent, HTTP/3 will break them.

-For example, implicit in the HTTP/2 prioritization scheme is the notion of in-order delivery of priority changes (i.e., dependency tree mutations): since operations on the dependency tree such as reparenting a subtree are not commutative, both sender and receiver must apply them in the same order to ensure that both sides have a consistent view of the stream dependency tree.
-HTTP/2 specifies priority assignments in PRIORITY frames and (optionally) in HEADERS frames.
-To achieve in-order delivery of priority changes in HTTP/3, PRIORITY frames are sent on the control stream and exclusive prioritization has been removed.

 Likewise, HPACK was designed with the assumption of in-order delivery.
 A sequence of encoded header blocks must arrive (and be decoded) at an endpoint in